 You must re-certify your income every year to maintain eligibility in the program.
 Otherwise, you get switched to a non-hardship program and no longer qualify for PSLF.
 Thankfully, this means any deductions made that reduce liability on your tax returns also help maintain eligibility for these programs.
 Things like childcare deductions can work in your favor.
 Make sure to maintain your certification and re-certify promptly each year.

-#3: You need employment certification, even though it’s not required
+You should apply for employment certification, even though it’s not required

 However, remember that you must be employed in public service throughout the 10 year repayment period.
 If you don’t strictly adhere to that eligibility you could find yourself rejected for PSLF.
 All that work for 10 years, only to find you don’t qualify to have your loans forgiven.